Reducing Security Vulnerabilities for Parking Management Systems

 Security Vulnerabilities for Parking Management

 Your parking management software is no different from any other system you implement in your operations.
-It contains important information, and you need to take the right steps to protect it.
+It contains essential information, and you need to take the right steps to protect it.
 In general, many of the best practices we have included below can apply to other systems you operate as well.
-However, as we roll out our enhanced security features for our OPS-COM solution, we recognize that some of these steps are often missed within parking management departments but are all important for system security.
+However, as we roll out our enhanced security features for our OPS-COM solution, we recognize that some of these steps are often missed within parking management departments but are all critical for system security.

 1. Who has access to what?